exoplatform/web-conferencing/documentation/ACHITECTURE.md

 webconferencing.myconnector.serviceUrl=https://mycall.acme.com/myconnector
 ```

-The provider portlet (it will load provider in Platform UI) should present on each portal page, thus we load it to the toolbar using `AddOnService` component:
+The provider portlet (it will load provider into Platform UI) should present on each portal page, thus we load it to the Platform toolbar using `AddOnService` component:
 ```xml
   <!-- Add My Connector portlet to portal pages with a toolbar -->
   <external-component-plugins>